kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 The Actions page is where you can create scheduled savings actions that Kubecost will execute for you.
 The Actions page supports creating actions for multiple turndown and right-sizing features.

 {% hint style="warning" %}
 Extreme caution should be used when enabling this feature.
-Kubecost will have write access to your cluster (Kubeocost is otherwise read-only).
+Kubecost will have write access to your cluster (Kubecost is otherwise read-only).
 The controller can perform irreversible actions.
 Always ensure you have a backup of your data before enabling this feature.
 {% endhint %}

 {% hint style="info" %}